bawlipoonch/bawlipoonch.github.io/_posts/2016-01-26-hame-kaash-tumse-mohabbat-na-hoti.markdown

 I wish that I was never in love with You<br/>
 <p/>

-<b>then gently queries if only he had not lead her impossible hopes </b>
+<b>then gently complains if only he had not lead her impossible hopes </b>
 <p>
 <i>
 Tumhi phoonk dete nasheman hamaare<br/>